-Team Summit is DISH’s annual expo that brings together a global network of partners, retailers and vendors (approximately 3,500 attendees) over three days in one space where the brand can showcase new DISH products, strategies and technology through training and general sessions.
+Team Summit is Dish Network’s annual expo that brings together a global network of partners, retailers and vendors (approximately 3,500 attendees) over three days in one space where the brand can showcase new Dish products, strategies and technology through training and general sessions.
 The approximately 45,000-square-foot space features different business units and anywhere between 13 to 20 different featured partners each year.

 The spoke design featured five quadrants (five different business units) with walk-in structures (kits ranging from five-by-fives to 30-by-30s that the exhibitor-partners could take over.
-Each kit represented a thematic city build, like a hotel, apartments, a local bar, as well as a city park area with a stage for presentations.
-And while there was a consistent look and feel throughout, each exhibitor could decide the features they wanted inside of their kit.
-The kits were constructed with aluminum framing that helped the team meet its budget, while overhead signage and canopies drove home that city skyline feel (Partner: ASV).
+Each kit represented a thematic city build, like a hotel, apartments, and even a local bar.
+At the center was a city park area featuring a stage for presentations.
+And while there was a consistent look and feel throughout, each exhibitor could decide the features they wanted inside of their booth.
+The booths were constructed with aluminum framing that helped the team meet its budget, while overhead signage and canopies drove home that city skyline feel (Partner: ASV).

 Let’s look at three features of the Smart City footprint from the show at the Caesars Forum in Las Vegas.